 - Very High Approval Rate (Discover & Capital One Stakeholders)

 Having an option like Advance Care has allowed us to get paid 100% of what we’re worth by not discounting our service fees and providing a high approval rate.
 This enables you to grow your business and at the same time improve the margins on transactions that require financing.
-It’s estimated that 70% of patients seeking alternative methods of healthcare will require financing.
-Offering affordable options allow you to create a competitive advantage, expand your patient base and maximize your profit margins.
+It’s estimated that 70% of clients seeking alternative methods of healthcare will require financing.
+Offering affordable options allow you to create a competitive advantage, expand your client base and maximize your profit margins.

 Advance Care is a great service for healthcare providers.
 To enroll simply complete the Provider Enrollment form, advancecarecard.com/for-providers.
 Once completed, they will contact you to answer any additional questions and get you started.